Alternative Measures of Labor Underutilization for States, 2019 Annual Averages

 Definitions for the economic characteristics underlying the three broader measures of labor underutilization are worth mentioning here.
 Discouraged workers (U-4, U-5, and U-6 measures) are persons who are not in the labor force, want and are available for work, and had looked for a job sometime in the prior 12 months.
 They are not counted as unemployed because they had not searched for work in the prior 4 weeks, for the specific reason that they believed no jobs were available for them.
 The marginally attached (U-5 and U-6 measures) are a group that includes discouraged workers.
 The criteria for the marginally attached are the same as for discouraged workers, with the exception that any reason could have been cited for the lack of job search in the prior 4 weeks.
 Persons employed part time for economic reasons (U-6 measure) are those working less than 35 hours per week who want to work full time, are available to do so, and gave an economic reason (their hours had been cut back or they were unable to find a full-time job) for working part time.
 These individuals are sometimes referred to as involuntary part-time workers.

 Generally, all six measures of labor underutilization move together over time, including across business cycles.
 Similarly, states that have low unemployment rates tend to have low values for the other five measures; the reverse is true for states with high unemployment rates.
 Note that, in the table and in the comparisons below, the unemployment rates (U-3) that are shown are derived directly from the CPS, because this is the only source of data for the various components of the other five measures.
 As a result, these U-3 measures may differ from the official state unemployment rates for the same period.
 The official rates are developed from statistical models that greatly improve the reliability of the topside labor force and unemployment estimates.
 Those models, developed by the Local Area Unemployment Statistics (LAUS) program, incorporate CPS estimates, as well as input data from other sources.
 The model-based estimates are accessible through the LAUS program homepage.
+The official model-based annual averages for 2019 will be released on Wednesday, March 4, 2020.

 For additional information on state estimates derived directly from the CPS, see notes on subnational CPS data.